Quick Answer

 Quartix

-Wired professional-install tracker.
+Three install options: Plug & Track (OBD self-install), Connect & Track (2-wire self-install), or hardwired professional install.
 Live tracking, trip history, mileage reports, driver behaviour. ~£9.99/vehicle/month.
 No auto-renewals.
 Lifetime hardware warranty.
 UK-based support.
 12-month minimum contracts.

 Pros